9 Skype for Business Tips and Tricks for Great Meetings

 When you’re presenting in Skype for Business, you’ll see the necessary icons on screen in order to control the content, like arrows to move between PowerPoint slides.
 Click Stop Presenting at any time to cease sharing the file with everyone.

-7. Transfer to Mobile
+8. Transfer to Mobile

-If you’ve ever found yourself in the middle of a Skype for Business call and needing to leave the computer, you can just switch the call to your mobile phone.
+If you’ve ever found yourself in the middle of a Skype for Business call and you need to leave the computer, you can just switch the call to your mobile phone.

 Now, when in a Skype for Business call, click the Call Controls button and then click Transfer.
 Now select My Mobile and click Transfer.

 The great thing about this is that you don’t need the Skype for Business application installed on your phone.
-However, there’s currently no way to transfer the call back from the phone to Skype for Business.
+However, there’s no way to transfer the call back from the phone to Skype for Business.

 Host Your Meetings Like a Pro